 Pomare and Cowan commented, “Beautifully these Maori-Polynesian folk-beliefs link up with those of Gaelic Lands—of Brittany, in France, of the Scottish Highlands, and of the West of Ireland, with its poetical tradition of Hy-Brasil, far in the west . . .
 A phrase meaning ‘Gone West’ is a very ancient Gaelic saying for death” (1987, 48-9).

-The map below shows a few of the possible sea routes between North America and Polynesia.
+The map below shows only a few of the possible sea routes between North America and Polynesia.

 Figure 2.
 Possible Polynesian navigation routes to North America (Source: Lou-Anne F. Makes-Marks, Google Earth Pro™).

-What appears in this map at Figure 2 as a star diagram resembling the constellation of Cassiopeia is exactly that.
-The Polynesians deliberately settled islands in the shape of star formations as a navigation aids.
-This constellation is in the shape of the frigate bird, who guides the navigators, like the constellation does.
+What appears on this map in Figure 2 as a star diagram resembling the constellation of Cassiopeia is exactly that.
+The Polynesians deliberately settled islands in the shape of star formations as navigation aids.
+This constellation is in the shape of the frigate bird, who guides Polynesian navigators like the constellation of Cassiopeia does in Western traditions.

-The uppermost route shown in North America goes to Haida Gwaii.
+The uppermost route shown goes to Haida Gwaii, in North America.
 The center route aims at the Farallon Islands, off the coast of San Francisco.
-The bottom route to the south goes through Oak Flat on its ways to Chaco Canyon.
+The bottom route to the south goes through Oak Flat on its way to Chaco Canyon.

 Oak Flat and Chaco Canyon are archaeological evidence of early Polynesian settlements in North America, along with Haida Gwaii and the Farallon Islands, off the coast of the San Francisco Bay Area, as well as other places in the Americas.

-The routes in Figure 2 from (1) Haida Gwaii through the Hawaiian Islands to Cape Reinga in Aotearoa, (2) Farallon Islands to the Chatham Islands, and (3) Chaco Canyon through Oak Flat to the Chatham Islands are likely paths of spirits of the dead back to their ancient homelands.
+When reversed, the routes in Figure 2 linking (1) Haida Gwaii and Cape Reinga in Aotearoa, (2) Farallon Islands and the Chatham Islands, and (3) Chaco Canyon through Oak Flat and the Chatham Islands may also represent paths of spirits of the dead back to their ancient homelands.

 The Apache's Oak Flat sits precisely on the route from the Chatham Islands through Tahiti to Chaco Canyon.
-So it must also be on the route of the dead from Chaco Canyon and Oak Flat back home.
-Return routes of the dead don't go through the settlements of the living; their routes can be diverted, often higher, off mountains and cliffs, or over water.
+So it must also be on the route of the dead from Chaco Canyon back to the Chatham Islands.
+Return routes of the dead don't go through the settlements of the living; their routes can be diverted, into the air off mountains and cliffs, or over water.

-Cape Reinga, Chatham Islands, all the islands mapped as Cassiopeia, Hawai'i, Rapa Nui, and many other locations in the Pacific and the Americas have jumping-off places for the dead.
+Cape Reinga, Chatham Islands, all the islands mapped as Cassiopeia, the islands of Hawai'i, Rapa Nui, and many other locations in the Pacific and the Americas have jumping-off places for the dead.

-Part of ancient Indigenous spiritual Traditions, these paths of spirits of the dead are to ensure that the dead go back to their ancestral homelands and that they don't stay to haunt the living.
-A disruption in the path could ensure that they would.
+Part of ancient Indigenous spiritual Traditions, these jumping-off places and paths of spirits of the dead are to ensure that the dead return to their ancestral homelands and that they don't stay to haunt the living.
+A disruption in the path could ensure that they would stay.

 These routes are not the only ones.
-There are many other ancient paths across the ocean, the Americas, and the world.
-Some of them are routes for the return of the dead as well.
+There are many other ancient paths across the ocean, the Americas, and the world that can be for the return of the dead as well.

 References: